Databases, Streaming Architecture, Data Integration

 Build event-driven architectures where database modifications trigger workflows

-Implement CDC (Change Data Capture) patterns for data synchronization
+Implement CDC (Change Data Capture) patterns, capturing every modification to database records as events, for data synchronization across systems

 The MongoDB sink connector allows Kafka to write directly to MongoDB collections, handling schema evolution and automatic retries.
 This bidirectional integration creates powerful data pipelines where MongoDB serves both as a streaming destination and source.